 Johnston Canyon is to Banff what Maligne Canyon is to Jasper.
-This easy walk takes countless visitors through an stunning narrow canyon, with turquoise waters, waterfalls, and a unique collection of ink pots at the end.
+This easy walk takes countless visitors through an stunning narrow canyon, with turquoise waters, some of the best waterfalls near Calgary, and a unique collection of ink pots at the end.

-If Lake Louise is Canada’s most famous lake, then Banff Springs Hotel (see prices / read reviews) is surely its most recognizable hotel.
+If Lake Louise is Canada’s most famous lake, then Banff Springs Hotel (see on Booking / Agoda / TripAdvisor) is surely its most recognizable hotel.
 The castle-like hotel was opened in 1888, three years after Banff became Canada’s first national park.

 For the most epic view of Banff Springs Hotel, head to Surprise Corner on the edge of Banff town.
 Even if you’re not staying at the hotel, you can pop in for a visit or to enjoy afternoon tea.